jtwleung/Final-Project-ER-Wait-Times/README.md

 ## Project Outcomes
 - Basic descriptive statistics and exploratory data analysis on the raw data indicate, similar to the McMaster University data <sup>4</sup> referenced in the [How was 'Long Wait' determined section below](#how-was-long-wait-determined), that the CAEP <sup>1</sup> and CTAS <sup>2</sup> recommendations are being far exceeded in our Alberta ERs.
     - My choice of the "long wait" threshold of 400 minutes **far exceeds** the CAEP guideline of 3 hours at 90th percentile <sup>2</sup>.
-    - A "true outlier" (`Q3 + 1.5 * IQR`) is 502.5 minutes, which means that our Alberta wait times across the province are very high.
+    - A "true outlier" (`Q3 + 1.5 * IQR`) is 502.5 minutes, which means that our Alberta wait times across the province are generally quite high.
     - Mean wait times across hospitals are exceeding the CAEP <sup>2</sup> guideline.
 - The best classifier model predicted feature importances indicate more or less these are important factors:
     * specific hospital